Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Introduction

 The rest of this paper is structured as follows.
-Section~\textbf{Competition structure} presents the design and the structure of our competition.
-Section~\textbf{Results} delves into the analysis of the competition's dynamics and the findings related to the robustness of the models as well as the comparison of developed attacks and defenses to existing baselines.
-Section~\textbf{Related work} is devoted to related work on the topic.
+Section~\ref{sec:related} is devoted to related work on the topic.
+In Section~\ref{sec:data}, we describe the presented dataset and its structure.
+Section \ref{sec:competition} proposes a novel competition structure.
+Finally, Section~\ref{sec:experiments} delves into the analysis of the competition's dynamics and the findings related to the robustness of the models, as well as the comparison of developed attacks and defenses to existing baselines.